Using Kerberos authentication for Amazon RDS for Db2 - Amazon Relational Database Service

 Note

 Kerberos authentication isn't supported for DB instance classes that are deprecated for RDS for Db2 DB instances.
-For more information, see RDS for Db2 instance classes.
+For more information, see Amazon RDS for Db2 instance classes.

 Overview of Kerberos authentication for RDS for Db2 DB instances